ycpcs/cs320-spring2025/labs/Eclipse-Java-Installation.md

 > 2) After unzipping into your chosen folder, go to that folder, and double-click on the **eclipse.exe** application file.
 Eclipse will start up.

-> 3) Eclipse will prompt you for a Workspace location: create a folder on your home drive called **cs320-spring2025**, set it as the default Workspace and then browse to it when prompted for a Workspace.
+> 3) Eclipse will prompt you for a Workspace location: create a folder on your home drive called **cs320-spring2025**, set it as the default Workspace, and then browse to it when prompted for a Workspace.
 You will use that Workspace for all of your labs.
 You will eventually create a separate Workspace for your team project.

 > 4) We recommend that you create an **archives** folder inside your **cs320-spring2025** folder to store all of your archive downloads, and lab and project archives locally, before submitting them to Marmoset.